False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 1. Impact on the decision quality of persons considering, seeking, and receiving treatment with a nonsurgical medical aesthetic device

-This criterion focuses on the potential of the policy option to meaningfully impact decision quality, examining informedness, meaningful engagement in decision-making (shared decision-making), and decision concordance with informed preferences and values (Sepucha et al., 2013, 2016), reflective of best available evidence and persons unique circumstances.
+This criterion focuses on the potential of the policy option to meaningfully impact decision quality, which looks at persons informedness, meaningful engagement in decision-making (shared decision making), and decision concordance with informed preferences and values (Sepucha et al., 2013, 2016), reflective of best available evidence and persons unique circumstances.

 1. Feasibility

-This criterion identifies the realistic potential of the option to succeed with consideration of political will, engagement of interested and concerned parties, and operational considerations—including around implementation, fitness with local context, and potential for unintended consequences.
-This criterion also assesses the reasonable likelihood of improving the recognition of and appropriate response to medical device labeling (and other medical device advertising and promotional material and activities) that is false, deceptive, or misleading.
+This criterion looks at the realistic potential of the option to succeed with consideration of political will, engagement of interested and concerned parties, and operational considerations—including around implementation, fitness with local context, and potential for unintended consequences.
+This criterion also assesses the reasonable likelihood for improving the recognition of and appropriate response to medical device labeling (and other medical device advertising and promotional material and activities) that is false, deceptive, or misleading.

 1. Cost